kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 ### Frameworks for Creating Synthetic Data

 This post focuses exclusively on open source frameworks.
-Cloud-based solutions that require sending data samples to the cloud miss the whole point — some of our data cannot be sent to the cloud.
+Some data cannot be sent to the cloud, so some cloud-based SDG solutions are not always a good fit.
 For data already in cloud, we can use other cloud-based frameworks.
 Synthesizers are motivated by multiple factors, but in this context, our focus remains on generating synthetic data for on-premise use.